exasol/r-exasol/README.md

 ## Description

-The EXASolution R Package offers functionality to interact with the EXASolution database out of R programs.
-It is developed as a wrapper around ORDBC and extends RODBC in two main aspects:
+The EXASOL R Package offers functionality to interact with EXASOL database out of R programs.
+It is developed as a wrapper around RODBC and extends RODBC in two main aspects:

-1. It offers fast data transfer between EXASolution and R, multiple times faster than RODBC.
+1. It offers fast data transfer between EXASOL and R, multiple times faster than RODBC.
 This is achieved by using a proprietary transfer channel which is optimized for batch loading.
 Please read the R help of exa.readData() and exa.writeData() for details or read below.

-2. It makes it convenient to run parts of your R code in parallel on the EXASolution database, using EXASolution R UDF scripts behind the scenes.
-For example you can define an R function and execute it in parallel on different groups of data in an EXASolution table.
+2. It makes it convenient to run parts of your R code in parallel on EXASOL DB, using EXASOL R UDF scripts behind the scenes.
+For example you can define an R function and execute it in parallel on different groups of data in an EXASOL DB table.
 Please read the R help of exa.createScript() function for details or read the example below.